 2. Friends By Your Side

-Having friends as part of your support system or even a partner to go through the process is also extremely helpful for past patients.
-Friends can be a great addition to your support as they will help keep you on track and accountable.
+Having friends as part of your support system or even a “surgery buddy” to go through the process is extremely helpful for patients.
+Family and friends can be a great addition to help keep you on track and accountable.
 Weight loss surgery is not something you need to hide or be embarrassed about.
-You would be surprised how much support you can find the right friends!
+You would be surprised how much aid you can find from the right friends!

 How to Interact With Your Support System

-When having a support system involved in your weight loss surgery journey, it can be wise to specify just how you’d like them to help.
-Having your support system hold you accountable for cheating on your pre-op or post-op diet, provide motivation to be active, or to help you vent about emotional struggles you have over time can make a tremendous difference.
+Specifying how you’d like the support system to help is wise.
+When you determine how they can help you, the guesswork is removed, creating new ways to bond.
+Having your support system hold you accountable for cheating on your pre-op or post-op diet, provide motivation to be active, or help you vent your emotional struggles over time can make a tremendous difference.

 Former Bariatric Patients, Share Your Experience

-Weight loss surgery forums are also a great way to interact with members of the community.
-If you underwent bariatric surgery and want to share about the support you received from your family and overall lifestyle change you made together, please do so in the comments below!
+If you underwent bariatric surgery and want to share the support you received from your family and the overall lifestyle change you made together, please do so in the comments below!